Company logo | Codica

 Setting a communication tone for your vendors and customers always impacts the flow of your marketplace.
 Let’s list five of the most popular marketplace categories depending on the flow.
 Note that they may also overlap.

-Different marketplaces types depending on the marketplace flow
+Types of multi-vendor marketplaces depending on the marketplace flow

 • Open marketplace.
-This type offers the most common model, as it allows anyone to sign up as a vendor and start selling their products or services.
+This type offers the most common model, allowing anyone to sign up as a vendor and start selling their products or services.
 There is little to no vetting of vendors or their offerings.

 • Auction marketplace.
 This type of marketplace allows vendors to auction off their products or services to customers.
 From the consumer's perspective, they can bid on the products, and the highest bidder wins the item.